tockawaffle/Apple-Pie-Bot/README.md

 - - NodeJS v16
 - - Git
 - - An editor, such as VSC or others
-- - At least 1.5GB of RAM (for smaller communities you might need get less RAM)
+- - At least 1.5GB of RAM (for smaller communities you might need less RAM)
 - - Basic knowledge of JavaScript (This is optional, but always good to have)

 Required on the dotenv file: